SaxJ/jira-dependancy-graph/docs/privacy.md

 ## Do we disclose any information to outside parties?

-We do not disclose any information to any third party, except for the purpose of generating dependency graphs using QuickChart.io.
+We do not disclose any information to any third party.
 ## Your Consent

 By using our Jira Dependancy Graph plugin, you consent to our privacy policy.